 Embrace greater flexibility

-According to the third phase of research conducted by McCrindle on the impacts of COVID-19, three in five Australians are looking for continued flexibility in their working arrangements with a hybrid approach incorporating both working from home and in the workplace.
+According to the third phase of research conducted by McCrindle on the impacts of COVID-19, three in five Australians are looking for continued flexibility.
+They are looking for a hybrid approach with their working arrangements incorporating both working from home and in the workplace.
 This amount of time in each environment will vary from industry to industry and business to business.

 Review your 2020 business changes